hydraulic-institute/edb/source/05_tools/02_viscosity.md

 -----
-title: B) Kinematic and Dynamic Viscosity Conversion
+title: B) Kinematic & Dynamic Viscosity Conversion
 date: June 8th, 2020
 hide_units: true
 -----

-## Unit Conversions
+## Viscosity Conversion Tool
 Select a dimension or measure, then input a value to convert to the desired unit.

 <viscosity-converter/>